1943 Barzani revolt: Aftermath

-The Mahabad Republic stands as the high point of the Kurdish nationalist movement.
-This short period of national identity marked the official creation of the peshmerga and cemented the role of Mustafa Barzani as a military hero of the Kurdish people.
-During the short life of this nation-state, the idea of a Kurdish homeland finally came into being.
-Unfortunately for the Kurds, the Republic lasted only 12 months, from December 1945 to December 1946.

-Following the failure of the Kurdish nation-state in Iran, Mustafa Barzani and his men retreated towards Iraq and eventually found refuge in the Soviet Union, where the Kurds were given sanctuary by the Soviets.
+Following the failure of the Kurdish nation-state in Iran, Mustafa Barzani and his men retreated towards the Caucasus and eventually found refuge in the Soviet Union, where the Kurds were given sanctuary by the Soviets.
 Only in late 1950s, Mustafa Barzani would begin a process of reconciliation with the Iraqi government—which would, however, fail, and the Iraqi–Kurdish conflict would re-erupt into its most violent phase from 1961.